department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

 - You have been fully onboarding into the [VA Github organiztion](https://github.com/department-of-veterans-affairs).
 - An SSH key setup with github: [Connect With SSH](https://docs.github.com/en/enterprise-server@3.5/authentication/connecting-to-github-with-ssh/about-ssh).
 - You or your team has been approved to build and release a production feature into the VA Mobile App by a [VA Product Owner](/va-mobile-app/docs/About%20our%20team/who-we-are#va-product-owners).
-- **If your feature is approved**, reach out ot [Flagship support](https://dsva.slack.com/archives/C018V2JCWRJ) to get access to App Store Connect so you can build the iOS app locally.
+- **If your feature is approved**, reach out to [Flagship support](https://dsva.slack.com/archives/C018V2JCWRJ) to get access to App Store Connect so you can build the iOS app locally.

 ### Software